Crime Scene Cleaner (TV series)

-Crime Scene Cleaner (Der Tatortreiniger) is a German comedy TV series broadcast by the NDR, starring Bjarne Mädel as the titular protagonist.
+Crime Scene Cleaner (Der Tatortreiniger) is a German comedy TV series broadcast by the NDR/ARD, starring Bjarne Mädel as the title protagonist.
 It was directed by Arne Feldhusen and written by Mizzi Meyer.
-The show was broadcast from 2011 until 2018, spanning 31 episodes over seven seasons.
+The show was broadcast from 2011 until 2018, spanning 31 episodes over seven series.

 Crime Scene Cleaner can be described as a mixture of chamber play, sitcom and comedy of manners.
 Guest actors include Sandra Hüller, Florian Lukas, Matthias Brandt and Fritzi Haberlandt.

 Plot

 Bjarne Mädel plays the crime scene cleaner Heiko "Schotty" Schotte.
 He works as a facility cleaner (specialized on crime scenes) whose job it is to remove the last traces of the living, in and around Hamburg.
 It is not a crime thriller nor detective story, it rather takes a closer look at the work of the crime scene cleaner in a humorous way, where the criminal cases have a rather subordinate importance.
 The main focus is laid on scenes which mirror the style of a chamber play.
 Those scenes are garnished with situational humour, which results from Schotty's interaction with the spouses, acquaintances of the victim or in some cases even with the ghost of the one victim.
-In multiple episodes Schotty's deep connection to the soccer team SV Hamburg is either briefly mentioned, or partially becomes the in-depth subject of the conversation.
+In multiple episodes Schotty's deep connection to the soccer team Hamburger SV is either briefly mentioned, or partially becomes the in-depth subject of the conversation.

 Foreign broadcasting

-After the Video-on-Demand rights were already sold to Canal+ in France in the fall of 2013, the Studio Hamburg sold the right for broadcasting and DVD-Releases to the American television station MHz Network.
+After the Video-on-Demand rights were already sold to Canal+ in France in the autumn of 2013, the Studio Hamburg sold the rights for broadcasting and DVD-Releases to the American television station MHz Network.
 Since 5 December 2014, the network aired season 1 and 2 of the show under the title Crime Scene Cleaner in the original German soundtrack with English subtitles.
-The episodes 1 until 10 were released on DVD on 27 January 2015.
+The episodes 1 to 10 were released on DVD on 27 January 2015.

 An adaptation for BBC One titled The Cleaner starring Greg Davies was broadcast in 2021, with Helena Bonham Carter, David Mitchell, Ruth Madeley and Stephanie Cole as guest actors.